hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 related_posts: false
 ---

-In popscience, **entropy** is considered a measure of _disorder_: a system has high entropy when it is disordered (e.g., my college bedroom), and low entropy when it is ordered (e.g., a chocolate box).
+In pop science, **entropy** is considered a measure of _disorder_: a system has high entropy when it is disordered (e.g., my college bedroom), and low entropy when it is ordered (e.g., a chocolate box).
 This meaning probably has its roots in thermodynamics, where my college bedroom was evidence of the universe getting ever closer to its [heat death](https://en.wikipedia.org/wiki/Heat_death_of_the_universe).

 But for us, entropy is not (only) about messy bedrooms, but about messy _data_.
 That's why I will focus on _Shannon's_ entropy $$H(P)$$, which is a property of a probability distribution $$P$$.
 For a discrete random variable: